 If you’re a photographer, or even just planning on taking pictures at this popular location, you’ll want to arrive early.
 If you show up 5 minutes before the sun rises, then you may be stuck behind the row of photographers lining the bank, all trying to get that perfect picture of the Tetons reflected in the still water.

 Pro Tip: As you pull up and approach the path to the landing, you’ll notice a trail branching off to the left.
 This brings you to another lesser known but just as beautiful spot along the river, where you won’t have to fight with dozens of other photographers for a spot.
-In fact, when we went there was only one other person here.
+In fact, when I visited, there was only one other person here.
 Also, during the summer the Milky Way rises directly above the Tetons from this location!

 Hike Up To Delta Lake